pedronaethe/Radiative-Cooling-Table/README.md

 # Cooling Table Generator and Test Scripts
 Author: Pedro Naethe Motta (pedronaethemotta@usp.br)

 This code generates a radiative cooling table following the equations from [Esin et al. 1996](https://ui.adsabs.harvard.edu/abs/1996ApJ...465..312E).
-The radiative cooling table depends on the parameters $H_T$, $B$, $T_e$, $n_e$ (local temperature scale height, magnetic field, electron temperature and electron number density) in CGS, using texture memory in CUDA.
+The radiative cooling table depends on the parameters $H$, $B$, $T_e$, $n_e$ (scale height, magnetic field, electron temperature and electron number density) in CGS, using texture memory in CUDA.

 This code also generates a coulomb collision lookup table following [Sadowski et al. 2017](https://doi.org/10.1093/mnras/stw3116).
 The coulomb collisions model depends on the parameters $n_e$, $T_i$ and $T_e$ (electron number density, ion temperature and electron temperature) in CGS, using texture memory in CUDA.